raul23/ebook-classifier-training/README.rst

   documents were incorrectly classified as physics ones which could mean that books about physics use a more specific vocabulary than for mathematics documents.
 - Mathematics ebooks are well classified but one such document was classified as a computer science one.
-- The computer science category is the one that ``RidgeClassifier`` has the most success in classifying with all computer science ebooks being correctly classified as such.
+- The computer science category is the one that ``RidgeClassifier`` has the most success with all computer science ebooks being correctly classified as such.

 |